kunpeipeng/Wikipedia-Vandalism-Prediction-/README.md

 Accuracy was used to select the optimal model using the largest value.
 As a result, 0.002755906 was selected as the optimal cp value to test the model.

-# Let's plot the CART tree.
+# Plot the CART tree.
 Seems like the 'LoggedIn', 'NumWordsA', and 'NumWordsR' are selected by the model to be the top predictors.
 ```{r}
 par(mar=c(1,1,1,1))
 prp(cart_baseline$finalModel)
 ```

-# Let's check the accuracy of the model on the test set.
+# Check the accuracy of the model on the test set.
 ```{r}
 #Predict the values of Vandal using the testing data set as input of our trained model WikiTree.
 Note that the default setting of the predict function below assumes a 0.5 threshold and use 0.5 as a probability benchmark to predict 0 or 1 scores.